lancecarlson/openai.cr/README.md

 # OpenAI

-Client library for Open AI built in crystal lang
+Client library for Open AI built in crystal lang.

+Note: This is a community maintained library.

 ## Installation